-As it is implied from the Equations \ref{Eq.Recall} and \ref{Eq.Precision}, precision and recall take either FP or FN into account. the last validation measure in this paper which is called F1 score, tries to consider both FP and FN as a weighted average of recall and precision metrics.
-Unlike accuracy, this metric is more useful when FP and FN are not same as in our study.
-Our FP is less than FN or the amount of non-actual plume cloud pixels which are predicted as plume cloud pixels are less than the amount of actual plume cloud pixels which are predicted as non-plume cloud pixels.
-Therefore, F1 score helps us look at both recall and precision validation metrics as follow,
+As it is implied from the Equations \ref{Eq.Recall} and \ref{Eq.Precision}, precision and recall take either FP or FN into account.
+The last validation measure in this paper, the F1 score, considers both FP and FN as a weighted average of recall and precision metrics.
+Unlike accuracy, this metric is more useful when FP and FN are not the same as in our study.
+Our FP is less than FN, or the amount of non-actual PC pixels predicted as PC pixels is less than that of actual PC pixels predicted as non-PC pixels.
+Therefore, the F1 score helps us look at both recall and precision validation metrics as follows,